FreeClimbAPI/Java-Outbound-Call-How-To-Guide/README.md

    | TO_PHONE_NUMBER         | The phone number which is being called.
 [Must be a verified phone number](https://docs.freeclimb.com/docs/using-your-trial-account#section-verifying-outbound-numbers) (for trial users) and in E.164 format.             |
    | FREECLIMB_PHONE_NUMBER | The FreeClimb number that is being used to make a phone call.
 To learn more go [here](https://docs.freeclimb.com/docs/getting-started-with-freeclimb#section-2-get-a-phone-number) |

-## Building and Runnning the Tutorial
+## Building and Runnning the how-to guide

 1. Build and run the application using command: